Get Ready! BibleEND.com (Rev 9:4) Is GodsSEAL.com on your forehead?

 How word-endings determine grammatical meaning.

-In the context of "one person chosen of many," the ancient Koine Greek word αὐτόν (autón) does not mean "Jesus," but it is used in a construction to specify and emphasize one person, distinguishing them from others, google it!
+In the context of "one person chosen from many people," the ancient Koine Greek word αὐτόν (autón) does not necessarily mean "Jesus," but it is used in a construction to specify and emphasize one person of a group of people, distinguishing that one person is from a group of two or more people.

-· Emphasis: In the context of a story, a sentence might say, "He (autós) saved his people," with the use of the pronoun creating a specific emphasis that he and no other did the saving.
+· Emphasis: In the context of a story, a sentence might say, "He himself (autov) saved his people," with the use of the pronoun, creates a specific emphasis that he himself and no other in the group saved the people.

-In a sentence describing "one chosen of many," autón might refer to the person after they have been selected, emphasizing that it was him who was chosen.
-However, the word itself does not carry the meaning of "chosen."
+In a sentence describing "one chosen out of many," autóv would refer to the person selected from the group, emphasizing that it is him not them who was chosen.
+However please note: the ancient Greek word autov, itself does not carry the meaning of "chosen one."

 The correct Greek word for "chosen one" is ἐκλεκτός (eklektós).